r4victor/tenthousandmeters/content/blog/python_bts_06.md

 * `name`  is a name of a special method.
 * `offset` is an offset of a slot in the `PyHeapTypeObject` struct.
 It specifies the slot corresponding to the special method.
 * `function` is an implementation of a slot.
 When a special method is defined, the corresponding slot is set to `function`.
 Typically, `function` calls special methods to do the work.
 * `wrapper` is a wrapper function around a slot.
-When a slot is specified, `wrapper` provides an implementation for the corresponding special method.
+When a slot is defined, `wrapper` provides an implementation for the corresponding special method.
 It calls the slot to do the work.

 Here's, for example, an entry that maps `__add__()` special method to the `nb_add` slot: